top of page

 Since the group was founded in 2006, Mark has directed LSO Create, made up of adults with disabilities, their carers and members of the London Symphony Orchestra.
 He regularly leads projects for children in special education with the London Symphony Orchestra, Jessie's Fund and Orchestra of the Age of Enlightenment.
 These programmes frequently take children away from their school settings to perform in major venues such as the Royal Albert Hall, the Festival Hall and the Barbican.

 Mark first started working with children in hospitals in 1998.
 From 2000-2004 he was Musician in Residence at the Great Ormond Street Hospital for Sick Children.
 He currently leads programmes of hospital visits in London with the LSO and for the Chelsea Community Hospital School.
+He is advisor to LSO Discovery's community programme, aiming to provide access to music making throughout society in London and beyond.

 "Witnessing the music group can give an insight to the young person's level of functioning and form part of a clinical assessment.
 What I admire the most is that young people have an opportunity to be transported to another place outside of the hospital for a short but significant time." - Amanda Thompson, Assistant Head Teacher, Chelsea Community Hospital School.